zoedumas1/kwk-t1-github-pull-request-basics-teachers-l1/README.md

 Basically you are saying, "I have made these changes to the original repo, will you accept them?"
 You are requesting that learn-co-students take your changes and combine them into the original repo that you've forked.
 It's a way for you to work on someone else's code without breaking their codebase.

 Pull requests are what power the open source community.
 Through this process, anyone can fork a repo, make changes and submit a pull request.
-Now instead just the owner working on their codebase, everyone can work on it.
+Now instead of just the owner working on their codebase, anyone can work on it.